Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-06-nested-loops-exam-problems.md

 # Chapter 6.2.
 Nested loops – exam tasks

-In the previous chapter, we introduced **nested loops** and how to use them for **drawing** various kinds of **figures on the console**.
-We've learned how to print figures with different sizes, establishing suitable logic construction by using **single and nested `for`** loops in combination with different calculations and program logic:
+In the previous chapter, we introduced **nested loops** and using them **drawing** various kinds of **figures on the console**.
+We've learned how to print different size figures, establishing suitable logic construction using **single and nested `for`** loops in combination with different calculations and program logic:

 ```python
 for r in range(5):